 Trends go hand in hand with style but trends are changeable, whereas styles remain a constant.

-My thinking is the trends of previous years seem to make a comeback and in turn become set styles.
+We suggest that some trends of previous years seem to make a comeback and in turn become set styles.

 Trends come and go based on taste, crazes, fads, themes and moods.